 Ronald D Porter has now been linked to different charges and Abby's case.
 Porter is accused of allegedly staking her, entering her home in January and sexually assaulting her, stabbing Abby multiple times which lead to her death.
 He then allegedly set fire to her home attempting to conceal her homicide.
 He has been charged and sits at the Sangamon County jail on a $250,000 bond.

-His charges include: Three counts of First Degree Murder;
+His charges include: 4 counts of Aggravated Robbery

 Unlawful Use of a Credit Card

 Notice of Address/Name Change

 Truth be told, I've never seen anything like this.
 I have great respect to the Springfield Police Department, the Illinois State Police, any other unknown Agencies that assisted with the investigation and the Sangamon County State's Attorney's Office.

 1/27/2020 Wife Whitney M Porter filed for divorce and ended 6/15/2021

 12/30/2020 Whitney filed for child support and terminated 5/12/2021